Special Collections Policies

 Anyone may use the materials in Special Collections.
 None of the materials leave the building, however, so to use Special Collections material, you must visit the library.
 An appointment is not necessary, but call ahead if you have a complicated research request.

 Please note: a great many of the materials relating to Colorado are duplicated in the general stacks, so you can try there first for a circulating copy.
-Additionally, many images from the collection have been digitized, and are available at https://www.coloradocollege.edu/library/special-collections/index.dot
+Additionally, many images from the collection have been digitized and are available here https://www.coloradocollege.edu/library/special-collections/#digitized and elsewhere.

 Special Collections cannot allow any of its materials to leave the building, so Interlibrary Loan is not possible.
 We will, however, assist remote researchers by providing reference help and, on occasion, photocopies or digitized scans.
 Contact the Curator for more information.